Pharmaceutical Press

-Pharmaceutical Press is the publishing arm of the Royal Pharmaceutical Society (formerly the Royal Pharmaceutical Society of Great Britain).
+Pharmaceutical Press is the publishing arm of the Royal College of Pharmacy (formerly the Royal Pharmaceutical Society of Great Britain).
 It is a provider of independent pharmaceutical information.

 Its principal publishing focus is the design, manufacture and therapeutic use of medicines, as well as the professional concerns of those working to ensure their safe administration and use.
 Its international catalogue contains more than 150 print and digital works, with a range of products consisting of reference works, textbooks, professional titles and subscription products.